How to become a solicitor in the UK

 It’s anticipated that the cost of taking the exams will be around £1,100–£1,650 for SQE 1 and around £1,900–£2,850 for SQE 2.
 These figures may change – and they don’t account for any preparatory courses that may be required.
 As the exams sit outside the academic system, there’s no provision for funding via student loans.

-If you begin a QLD or a Law conversion course before the SQE is introduced
+If you begin a Law degree or a Law conversion course before the SQE is introduced

 You can opt to follow the existing path to qualify as a solicitor, or take the SQE route, as both pathways overlap for a number of years.
 However, you won’t be able to swap from one route to the other.

-If you’re considering university after the proposed SQE starts
+If you’re considering university after the SQE starts

 Although the academic requirement for the SQE is a degree in any subject (or equivalent qualification), if you haven't taken a Law degree you’re likely to need a preparatory course to pass the SQE exams.
 The SRA anticipates a range of preparatory courses will be developed which will be listed on the SRA website.